Bailiff: Career Guide

-Question: What states hire the most bailiffs?
+Question: Which states employ the highest number bailiffs?

 Question: What type of schedule do bailiffs generally work?

-Answer: Bailiffs typically work the traditional 40 hour work week, although overtime and nights and/or weekends may be required.
+Answer: Bailiffs typically work the traditional 40-hour work week, although overtime and nights and/or weekends may be required.

-- National Sheriffs' Association – A national organization that provides information and educational opportunities to sheriffs, sheriffs deputies, law enforcement, bailiffs, and the general public.
+- National Sheriffs' Association: A national organization that provides information and educational opportunities to sheriffs, sheriffs deputies, law enforcement, bailiffs, and the general public.

-- United States Court Security Officers – A national union for professionals working in court security, including bailiffs.
+- United States Court Security Officers: A national union for professionals working in court security, including bailiffs.

-1. US Bureau of Labor Statistics, May 2015 Occupational Employment and Wages, Bailiffs: https://www.bls.gov/oes/current/oes333011.htm
+1. Bureau of Labor Statistics, May 2018 Occupational Employment and Wages, Bailiffs: https://www.bls.gov/oes/current/oes333011.htm

 2. Bureau of Labor Statistics Occupational Outlook Handbook, Correctional Officers and Bailiffs: https://www.bls.gov/ooh/Protective-Service/Correctional-officers.htm